zaorusstudios/Email-SMTP-Service/README.md

 # SMTP Server for Unreal Engine

-This project provides a simple SMTP server integration using **PHPMailer** to send emails from Unreal Engine.
-It receives email parameters via GET requests and sends the email using an SMTP server.
+This project provides a simple SMTP server integration using **PHPMailer** and PHP to send emails from Unreal Engine.
+It receives email parameters via GET requests and sends the email using an SMTP server through Unreal Engine.

 ---